Introduction: Musical Card (ATtiny85)

 In order to hold the components and wire in place I used a quick-setting gel glue (can't remember the name or type).
 To attach the plywood and construct the envelope, I used PVA glue.

-I also cut the attatched envelop out using the lasercutter.
+I also cut the attached envelop out using the laser cutter.

 Step 7: Final Comments

-Going foward I will see it I can build a slimline battery holder or change the way the battery is held in the card in order to make replacement easier.
+Going forward I will see it I can build a slimline battery holder or change the way the battery is held in the card in order to make replacement easier.